-Qaddafi was once known here as perhaps the most dangerous man in the Middle East.
+Gadhafi was once known here as perhaps the most dangerous man in the Middle East.
 President Reagan ordered air attacks against Libya in 1981 and 1986, the latter because of suspected Libyan sponsorship of a terrorist attack at a West Berlin disco frequented by American soldiers.
 Two Americans died there.

 Since 2003, however, Libya has been held up as a model by the administration for the way aspiring nuclear weapons powers should behave.

-The American attack on Iraq made Qaddafi wonder whether he would be next.
+The American attack on Iraq made Gadhafi wonder whether he would be next.
 In December 2003, he agreed to surrender his weapons of mass destruction facilities and agreed to allow them to be shipped for storage in the United States.